 Also Read: How To Report An Unethical CPS Worker

 5 Things CPS Can Legally Do

 A CPS investigation can last for up to 18 months!
-During this time, there are some things that CPS might attempt to do.
-If you’re unsure about the legality of how CPS is conducting an investigation, you can always call a lawyer to get legal advice on a resolution.
+During this time, there are some things that CPS might attempt.
+If you’re unsure about the legality of how CPS is conducting an investigation, you can always call a lawyer to get legal advice on the situation.